Diploma of Information Technology (Cyber Security)

 • Applicants must be minimum 18 years of age at the time of commencement;

-• Have a valid Student visa status which allows them to study in Australia in Vocational levels.
+• Have a valid Student Visa status OR will be granted the Student Visa which would allow them to study in Australia in Vocational AQF levels before the commencement of the course at Albright Institute.

 • Must satisfy Albright Pre-training Review (PTR) Assessment.